-Loch Ness has beautiful scenery.
+Loch Ness is filled with beautiful scenery.
 The Scottish landscape and small town character are used to full advantage.
 These are contrasted with artfully staged imagery and closeups of autopsies and organs.
 Along with characters and a promise of more secrets to reveal, the camerawork hooked us on Loch Ness.

 Scroll down for comments…